carlyledavis/reactive-enterprise-samples/README.md

 ## Overview

-The example that is used examines the process of purchasing a airline ticket for travel.
-In the sequential process you will notice an execution flow like th following:
+The example that is used examines the process of purchasing an airline ticket for travel.
+In the sequential process, you will notice an execution flow like the following:

 ``` Java
 PaymentConfirmation paymentConfirmation = payments.secureFunds(paymentInformation);